Peter Rohde (footballer): Senior career

 Rohde joined the reserve team of BFC Dynamo, the BFC Dynamo II, in the 1969-70 season.
 BFC Dynamo II played in the second tier DDR-Liga Nord at the time.
 The team was coached by the former SC Dynamo Berlin and SG Dynamo Hohenschönhausen coach Fritz Bachmann.

 Rohde then made his first appearance with the first team of BFC Dynamo as an 19-year old away against FC Carl Zeiss Jena in the 7th matchday of the 1969–70 DDR-Oberliga on 20 September 1969.
 BFC Dynamo lost the match 2-0.
 BFC Dynamo was coached by former youth coach Hans Geitel at the time.
-Former SC Dynamo Berlin player Günter Schröter served as his assisant.
+Former SC Dynamo Berlin player Günter Schröter served as his assistant.
 Schröter would later say the following about the debut of Rohde in the DDR-Oberliga: "It was a bit of a risk.
 But Peter performed his duties with tactical discipline, helping us get back on track."

 Rohde quickly established himself in the first team and would make numeours appearances with the first team during the 1969-70 season.
 Rohde scored his first goal in the DDR-Oberliga on the 18th matchday of the 1969-70 DDR-Oberliga on 11 April 1970 against FC Vorwärts Berlin.
 BFC Dynamo won the mach 1-0, in front of 5,000 spectators at the Dynamo-Stadion im Sportforum, after a winning goal by Rohde.
-In the 1969-70 season, Rohde made 20 appearances for BFC Dynamo in the DDR-Oberliga, and three appearances fo BFC Dynamo in the FDGB-Pokal.
+In the 1969-70 season, Rohde made 20 appearances for BFC Dynamo in the DDR-Oberliga, and three appearances for BFC Dynamo in the FDGB-Pokal.

 Rohde was a regular player for BFC Dynamo in the 1970-71 season.
 He played in all 26 matches för BFC Dynamo in the 1970-71 DDR-Oberliga as a part of the starting eleven.
 BFC Dynamo had not yet established itself as a top-top team in DDR-Oberliga, but the team managed to reach the final of 1970–71 FDGB-Pokal.
 In the final, BFC Dynamo faced SG Dynamo Dresden.
-BFC Dynamo managed to keep up with the newly crowned East German champions for a long time, and only lost the final 2–1 in extra time.
+BFC Dynamo managed to keep up with the newly crowned East German champion for a long time, and only lost the final 2–1 in extra time.